solliancenet/dp-203-v2/labs/01/README.md

 ### Before the hands-on lab

+> **Note:** Only complete the `Before the hands-on lab` steps if you are **not** using a hosted lab environment, and are instead using your own Azure subscription.
+Otherwise, skip ahead to Exercise 1.

 Before stepping through the exercises in this lab, make sure you have properly configured your Azure Synapse Analytics workspace.
 Perform the tasks below to configure the workspace.

-#### Task 1 - Create and configure the Azure Synapse Analytics workspace
+#### Task 1: Create and configure the Azure Synapse Analytics workspace

 >**NOTE**
 >
 >If you have already created and configured the Synapse Analytics workspace while running one of the other labs available in this repo, you must not perform this task again and you can move on to the next task.
 The labs are designed to share the Synapse Analytics workspace, so you only need to create it once.

-Follow the instructions in [Deploy your Azure Synapse Analytics workspace](https://github.com/solliancenet/microsoft-data-engineering-ilt-deploy/blob/main/setup/01/asa-workspace-deploy.md) to create and configure the workspace.
+**If you are not using a hosted lab environment**, follow the instructions in [Deploy your Azure Synapse Analytics workspace](https://github.com/solliancenet/microsoft-data-engineering-ilt-deploy/blob/main/setup/01/asa-workspace-deploy.md) to create and configure the workspace.

-#### Task 2 - Create and configure additional resources for this lab
+#### Task 2: Create and configure additional resources for this lab

-Follow the instructions in [Deploy resources for Lab 02](https://github.com/solliancenet/microsoft-data-engineering-ilt-deploy/blob/main/setup/01/lab-02-deploy.md) to deploy additional resources for this lab.
+**If you are not using a hosted lab environment**, follow the instructions in [Deploy resources for Lab 02](https://github.com/solliancenet/microsoft-data-engineering-ilt-deploy/blob/main/setup/01/lab-02-deploy.md) to deploy additional resources for this lab.
 Once deployment is complete, you are ready to proceed with the exercises in this lab.

-### Exercise 1 - Load and data with Spark
+### Exercise 1: Load and data with Spark

-#### Task 1 - Index the Data Lake storage with Hyperspace
+#### Task 1: Index the Data Lake storage with Hyperspace

 When loading data from Azure Data Lake Gen 2, searching in the data in one of the most resource consuming operations.
 [Hyperspace](https://github.com/microsoft/hyperspace) introduces the ability for Apache Spark users to create indexes on their datasets, such as CSV, JSON, and Parquet, and use them for potential query and workload acceleration.